Person responsible, Aly Greenway

 Who can make an Appeal?

 An appeal would only be made if you seriously believe an error has been made.
 Aly Greenway Workplace Training will make an initial assessment on your behalf and will then discuss with you the likely outcomes.

-Aly Greenway Workplace Training will lodge the appeal on the candidate’s behalf if there are reasonable grounds for an appeal.
-If not, then a candidate is entitled to make an appeal direct to the Awarding Body and Aly Greenway Workplace Training will furnish you with the relevant documentation relating to the appeal.
+Aly Greenway Workplace Training will lodge the appeal on the learner’s behalf if there are reasonable grounds for an appeal.
+If not, then a learner is entitled to make an appeal direct to the Awarding Body and Aly Greenway Workplace Training will furnish you with the relevant documentation relating to the appeal.